+Pacific halibut retained from more than one IPHC Regulatory Area during a single trip must be sampled separately.
 IPHC Fishery Regulations require Pacific halibut to be separated by IPHC Regulatory Area in the hold (either physically, by storing fish in separate pens in the hold, or by marking the fish in some way, e.g., rubber banding the tail to distinguish fish from different areas).
-The IPHC Secretariat must clearly identify the area of catch as the Pacific halibut are offloaded.
 Confirm with the captain and unloading crew whether the fish really are separated by IPHC Regulatory Area.
 If the Pacific halibut are not separated, do not sample the landing, unless from IPHC Regulatory Area 4CD.
-IPHC Regulatory Area 4CDE/Closed is one management area.
+IPHC Regulatory Area 4CD.
+IPHC Regulatory Area 4CDE/Closed is considered one area for management purposes.